D2KLab/HarvestingTablesInTheWild/report/report.md

 <!-- How the work we have done so far can be continued or improved. -->

 For future work, the first would be measuring the current performance of the system.
-For this task a dataset, such as the one released by Macdonald and Barbosa, could be used to measure the extraction and detection accuracy of the system.
+For this task, a dataset, such as the one released by Macdonald and Barbosa, could be used to measure the extraction and detection accuracy of the system.
 However, this would first require a data format compatibility study.

 Once these level of system performance has been captured, the table filtering and extraction algorithms implemented so far can be improved upon.